A Healing Fungi (Candlesnuff)

 Candlesnuff is the second fungi to feature in my Healing Fungi Guide.

-Candlesnuff Fungus is said to look like a snuffed-out candle wick due to its black base, grey downy mid-section and white tips.
+Candlesnuff Fungi is said to look like a snuffed-out candle wick due to its black base, grey downy mid-section and white tips.
 It is a saprophytic fungus which means it feeds off other organisms such as dead wood and helps to progress the decaying process.
-It is also known as Stag's Horn because these erect and shapely fruits also resemble antlers.
+It is also known as Stag's Horn because of its erect and shapely fruits that resemble antlers.

-This is different from mycorrhizal fungi which form a relationship with the roots of trees to not only exchange nutrients and help the trees absorb water more efficiently, but also to warn each other of potential threats such as insect attacks or disease.
-This triage of trees, plants and fungi helps them to defend themselves and support any neighbours who might be in need.
+This is different from mycorrhizal fungi which form a relationship with the roots of trees to not only exchange nutrients and help the trees absorb water more efficiently, but also to warn each other of potential threats such as insect attacks or the onset of disease.
+This triage of trees, plants and fungi helps each to defend themselves and collectively support any neighbours who might be in need.

-When the Candlesnuff Fungi has filled itself, the wood becomes soft enough for the Candlesnuff to feed on chemicals called polysaccharides which bind the wood together.
-In this way, the Candlesnuff becomes instrumental in breaking the wood down into soft mushy meal that tiny insects and other small creatures can feed on.
+When the Candlesnuff Fungi has grown, the wood around it becomes soft enough for the Candlesnuff to feed on chemicals called polysaccharides which bind the wood together.
+In this way, the Candlesnuff becomes instrumental in breaking the wood down into a soft mushy meal that tiny insects and other small creatures can feed on.

-Candlesnuff Fungus is not poisonous but is considered inedible due to it being tough, woody and unpalatable.
-It is not not recommended for consumption although I should imagine, lighly battered and fried in butter with Salt and Black Pepper, they could be very tasty.
+Candlesnuff Fungi are not poisonous but are considered inedible due to being tough, woody and unpalatable.
+It is not not recommended for consumption although I should imagine, lighly battered and gently fried in butter (or Ghee) with fresh Garlic, Celtic Sea Salt and cracked Black Pepper, they would be very tasty.
 I will certainly try this following my next forage.

-I hope you enjoy discovering the poweful medicial, cleansing and healing benefits of Candlesnuff - a wonderful healing remedy as a herbal tea for your general good health, wellness and wellbeing.
+I hope you enjoy discovering the poweful medicial, cleansing and healing benefits of Candlesnuff - an edible and powerful healing remedy as a herbal tea for your general good health, wellness and wellbeing.

 A Healing Fungi (Candlesnuff) by Sue Cartwright, Spiral Leaf